siberianfox/g2wiki/Flashing-G2-with-OSX.md

 **Option 1** - Compile your own using the instructions in [[Compiling G2 on OS X (with Xcode)]]

 **Option 2** - Get the tinyg2.bin binary firmware files from http://synthetos.github.io/g2/
-###Step 2 - Install the Arduino Due environment
+###Step 2 - Install the Arduino IDE
+####Part a

-_If you already have the Arduino Due environment installed you can skip this step_
+_If you already have the Arduino IDE installed you can skip this step_

-Download the Arduino 1.6.x from http://arduino.cc/en/Main/Software for OS X.
+Download the Arduino 1.6.x for MacOS X from http://arduino.cc/en/Main/Software

-Expand the downloaded zip file and move Arduino.app to /Applications on your hard drive.
+Expand the downloaded zip file then move Arduino.app to /Applications on your hard drive.
 (Often, this is found on the sidebar of Finder windows.)

+####Part b
+Start the Arduino IDE.
+In the main menu bar, go to Tools→Board→Boards Manager.

+Click on the "Arduino SAM Boards (32-bit ARM Cortex-M3)" entry (likely the 2nd one down), and click the INSTALL button.
+This can take a while to install, depending on the speed of your computer.

+Once it has installed, close the Boards Manager, then quit the Arduino IDE.

 ###Step 3 - Clone the g2 git repository to your local disk